Most cases of hypertrophic cardiomyopathy are caused by an inherited genetic defect.

 Because the ventricle walls thicken, the mitral valve (the valve that opens between the left atrium and the left ventricle) may be unable to close normally, resulting in leakage of blood back into the left atrium (mitral regurgitation Mitral Regurgitation Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
-Genetic weakness of the mitral valve tissue (myxomatous degeneration) and heart... read more ).
+Disorders directly affecting the mitral valve and heart attack are the most... read more ).
 This valve leakage and the enlarged ventricular walls typically cause abnormal heart sounds (heart murmurs).

 Abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more can occur, which can cause sudden death.

 Symptoms are highly variable, but when they occur, they usually develop when people are between ages 20 and 40.
 Symptoms first occur during exercise and include

 Shortness of breath